 Common questions about this comparison

-The NexiGo Aurora Pro is better for competitive 4K gaming, offering a low 8ms input lag at native 4K.
-The BenQ TK710 has 16ms at 4K, but achieves 4ms at 1080p/240Hz, making it great for high-refresh 1080p gaming.
+The NexiGo Aurora Pro offers a lower 8ms input lag at 4K resolution, making it superior for 4K gaming.
+The BenQ TK710 has 16ms at 4K, but an excellent 4ms at 1080p/240Hz.

-The BenQ TK710 offers more traditional installation flexibility with vertical lens shift and 1.3x zoom, allowing for easier placement adjustments.
-The NexiGo Aurora Pro is an ultra-short throw (UST) projector, requiring precise setup close to the screen but freeing up ceiling space.
+The BenQ TK710 provides greater installation flexibility with its standard throw and vertical lens shift.
+The NexiGo Aurora Pro is an ultra-short throw, requiring precise placement near the wall.

 Explore Other Categories